 The waste energy in question is not wasted just for the sake of it, as it is inevitable when dealing with combustion engines.
 The second idea to note concerns the first law of thermodynamics.
 This states that energy cannot be created nor destroyed, only transformed.
 Essentially, it can only be shifted from one form to another, rather than ‘made’ or ‘lost.’

 So we need to consider what is happening to the energy within a car when it is being driven.
 The engine uses fuel and oxygen to generate mechanical energy through combustion.
 This is a result of the chemical energy of the fuel and oxygen being burned, and the mechanical energy of the pistons is converted into kinetic energy in the wheels, driving the car forwards.

-This can be seen with the common dynamo which you might have on your bicycle.
-Essentially, as the wheels turn, the motor in the dynamo turns, which through some complex electronics that we will hopefully simplify below, provides power to another electronic device, such as your bike light.
+This can be seen with the common dynamo that you might have on your bicycle.
+Essentially, as the wheels turn, the motor in the dynamo turns, which through some complex electronics that we will simplify below, provides power to another electronic device, such as your bike light.
 This energy can also be stored, which is the basis of the MGUs.

 Understanding The Motor

 The motor can turn as a result of electrical energy being applied, or it can turn via the input of kinetic or mechanical energy.
 In simple terms: